-Humphrey Crick – Chair
+Humphrey Crick – Treasurer

 I work for Natural England on conservation ecology in the Chief Scientist’s Directorate and I’m currently working on how we should design an ecological network for conservation and ecosystem services that will be resilient to the increasing pressures of climate change and other anthropogenic pressures.

-Judith Schleicher – Vice Chair
+Judith Schleicher – Committee Member

 I am an interdisciplinary conservation scientist and senior policy advisor, with a particular interest in informing conservation policy and practice through research, especially in order to protect tropical forests.
 While working at the Department of Geography at the University of Cambridge and at UNEP-WCMC, my research has focused on the impacts of conservation interventions under different governance regimes and on the links between nature and human wellbeing (or poverty).
 I have worked in countries across Africa, Latin America and Asia, including while working as a Biodiversity Specialist at the World Bank.
 I have been involved with CCF since 2011, including as Treasurer, Deputy Treasurer and Vice Chair.

 Edward Darling is Chief Executive of the charity Redlist Revival.
 He has helped the charity create The Life Map to connect knowledge and activity regarding sustainable life.
 The material for Marine Life and Life on Land reinforces the role of the natural world as the foundation for all subsequent human activity, linking individual and local actions with national and international strategy.